chitramaddy/JavaBootCamp/ChitraMadhanU2M2Summative/comment-service/Readme.md

  - Registered with Eureka Service Registry
  - is a comment queue producer.
 Sends the comment using the comment-queue
  - Uses Feign for to send the generated comments to stwitter edge service
+ - Uses Cache for quick retrieval of data
+ - User JSR303 validation

  ### Has following end points: